Identity theft and fraud protection for your finances, personal info, and devices.

 ✅ Take action: If you accidentally give social media scammers your personal information, your bank account and identity could be at risk.
 Get 33% off of Identity Guard’s award-winning identity theft protection and secure yourself against scammers.

 10 Ways To Secure Your Social Media Accounts

 - Tighten your social media privacy settings

-- Only accept connections and friend requests from people you know
+- Only accept connections requests from people you know

 - Check the Dark Web for leaked personal data